 PGY-5 - PGY-6

 Two years of laboratory research, clinical research or clinical training as arranged with the program director.
+There is also an option to do enfolded fellowships of a specific interest.

 Chief Resident Year